Jaycode01/Jaycode01/README.md

-- 👋 Hi, I’m @Jaycode01
+- 👋 Hi, I’m Joseph Lamidi by name and my progamming name is @Jaycode01

-- 👀 I’m interested in Software Development
+- 👀 I’m into Software Debvelopment

-- 🌱 I’m currently learning Front End Development
+- 🌱 I’m currently learning about software development and looking collaborations with other great minded being for the advancement of my knowledge
-- 💞️ I’m looking to collaborate on Front End Development

 - 📫 How to reach me through my portfolio: https://jay-portfolio-delta.vercel.app

-- 😄 Pronouns: He/His
+- 😄 You can also reach out to me on josephlamidijoslam@gmail.com

-- ⚡ Fun fact: Always to develop new things
+- ⚡ Born to be great

 <!---
 Jaycode01/Jaycode01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.